esling/esling.github.io/_pages/atiam-ml-project.md

 **Formatting** : mail with subject : \[ATIAM\]\[FpA2017\] Name

 `Evaluation grid`:
-**(4 pts) - Report** Including content and style
+**(6 pts) - Report** Including content and style
-**(4 pts) - Toy dataset** Quality and completeness of the dataset **(5 pts) - Strategy**
+**(6 pts) - Toy dataset** Quality and completeness of the dataset **(8 pts) - Code** Accuracy, evaluation and coding style

-**(7 pts) - Code**
+</div>{: .notice--blank}

 ## Code and style

 <div markdown = "1">

-Along the tutorials, we provide a reference code for each section.
-This code contains helper functions that will alleviate you from the burden of data import and other sideline implementations.
-You will find designated spaces in each file to develop your solutions.
-The code is in MATLAB and relies heavily on the concept of [code sections](https://fr.mathworks.com/help/matlab/matlab_prog/run-sections-of-programs.html) which allows you to evaluate only part of the code (to avoid running long import tasks multiple times and concentrate on the question at hand.
+We will provide small reference codes for each project if needed.
+This code will contain helper functions that will alleviate you from the burden of data import and other sideline implementations.
+The code is in Python and relies heavily on the concept of `code sections` which allows you to evaluate only part of the code (to avoid running long import tasks multiple times and concentrate on the question at hand).

 In order to get the baseline script to work, you need to have a working distribution of Python, along with the following libraries
   - [SciPy](https://www.scipy.org/)